satyamsameer/SimpleTTT/README.md

 ### Prerequisites

-What things you need to deploy the project and links to install them -
+What things you need to deploy the project and details of them -

 ```
 - Git setup on your machine.